alessandrofugazza/my-app-be/README.md

 # my-app-be
- Back end for My App
+ Back end for My App, a multi-purpose SPA built with React.